 Lower Blepharoplasty Glasgow|Eye Bag Removal Surgery

 Surgical eye bag removal at McKeown Medical on Bath Street, Glasgow.
-A refined lower blepharoplasty performed by Dr Darren McKeown.
+A refined lower blepharoplasty for a naturally rested, refreshed appearance.

 Close-up of a smiling woman looking upward while a medical professional wearing gloves gently examines her chin during a cosmetic consultation.Close-up of woman's face highlighting smooth skin texture and facial contours